Exciting SQLite Improvements Since 2020

 - Added options

-dot-command. - Added the
+--data-onlyand--nosysto the.dumpdot-command. - Added the

-function to the CLI. - Added the
+generate_series(START,END,STEP)function to the CLI. - Added the

-command-line option that sets.mode tabs
+--tabscommand-line option that sets.mode tabs.

 - Added options